idataaki/vhdl-projects/README.md

 # vhdl-projects
-all projects of vhdl course of university this project is completely structural. there is no use of behavioral operands.
+it contains all projects of vhdl course of university (5 projets)
+* this project is completely structural. there is no use of behavioral operands.